 In some areas, higher studies are almost mandatory.
 This includes:

-Tip: Choose higher studies if you have a clear subject interest, long-term academic goals, or need it for a specific career path, not just to delay decisions.
+Tip: Choose higher studies if you have a clear subject interest, long-term academic goals, or need it for a specific career path—not just to delay decisions.

-Gaining experience early allows you to discover what you enjoy and what suits your pace. - You prefer hands-on learning or need financial stability.
+Gaining experience early allows you to discover what you enjoy and what suits your pace.

-Jobs offer real salaries or stipends, whereas school can take years before you start earning. - You’re targeting roles where experience matters more than degrees.
+Jobs offer real salaries or stipends, whereas school can take years before you start earning.

-In startups or early-stage tech roles, practical skills and project success often outweigh formal education. - You believe experience can speak for itself.
+In startups or early-stage tech roles, practical skills and project success often outweigh formal education.

-“Experience will always outweigh a degree,” but “Many companies won't give you a chance if you don’t at least have a basic degree”.
+Few people frequently note that with around 5+ years of solid work experience, a degree matters less.
+"Experience will always outweigh a degree," but "Many companies won't give you a chance if you don't at least have a basic degree."

-Careers in research, academia, or abroad often require master’s programs as baseline qualifications. - Your target job requires a master’s degree (e.g., Data Scientist, Professor).
+Careers in research, academia, or abroad often require master's programs as baseline qualifications.

-Many roles in specialized fields like data science, AI research, or teaching require an MS or higher. - You want to pivot to a new domain (e.g., from non‑IT to IT via MS or MBA).
+Many roles in specialized fields like data science, AI research, or teaching require an MS or higher (e.g., Data Scientist, Professor).

-A master’s lets you build a foundation in a field you didn’t study before and overcome entry barriers. - You have a scholarship offer or can invest with long‑term returns.
+A master's lets you build a foundation in a field you didn't study before and overcome entry barriers (e.g., from non-IT to IT via MS or MBA).

-If you secure funded study, the degree’s ROI often justifies the time and effort. - You want to leverage advanced credentials for leadership or research.
+If you secure funded study, the degree's ROI often justifies the time and effort.

 Certain paths, such as management roles or senior engineering, value higher degrees, especially in tech stacks or industries where research is a key component.